-What’s your first step to making money with gift baskets?
+What’s the first step in your retail store to make money with gift baskets?
 You start by creating a line of gift baskets customers buy.
 Here’s how.

 Five key questions